 She called her manager over and she tried to see if there was anything she could do since it was the Virgin employee’s responsibility to inform us that we couldn’t book a one-way flight to Indonesia.
-At this point it is 6: 45 am so we were getting closer to our departure time.
+At this point, it is 6:45 am so we were getting closer to our departure time.
 I finally suggested that we book a full-fare return flight.
-These tickets are for those rich business people since they are crazy expensive BUT they can be canceled at any time and refunded in full.
+These tickets are for those rich business people since they are crazy expensive BUT they can be cancelled anytime and refunded in full.
 So the plan was to cancel them once we were in Bali and book a cheaper flight when we knew we wanted to leave.
 You may be thinking that this plan seems extremely risky and ill-advised and let me assure you it was.
 After a panicky phone call to my friend’s mother at 2 am Canada time, we were able to get a credit card that had a high enough limit to pay for these tickets.
-Since it was so much money I confirmed 100% that the flight was fully refundable, could be canceled without a fee, and that we would get the money back on the card the same day.
+Since it was so much money I confirmed 100% that the flight was fully refundable, could be cancelled without a fee and that we would get the money back on the card the same day.
 Needless to say, although the manager said yes to my question, it was actually more of a sort of.
 We had to run to catch our flight and I hate running so you can guess how great my mood was at this time.

-In Bali, we ate cheap and as a bonus, only one of us got food poisoning.
+In Bali, we ate cheap and as a bonus, only one of us got food poisoning once.
+Since we like living on the edge, we ended up going back to that same restaurant a few days later.
 We loved saving money and McDonalds delivers.
+We did some rafting thing where there were rock carvings- I think it was Ayung river rafting- but don’t hold me to it.
 At one point, my friend and I took a satisfyingly inexpensive taxi from Bali to Lovina.
-Why you ask, well obviously because there was cheap accommodation waiting at the other end.
+Why you ask, well obviously because there was cheap accommodation waiting on the other end.
 What else was in Lovina?
 Not much.
 There was a road with a gas station on it.

 There was also this HORRIFIC dolphin sunrise tour in Lovina that we went on but we wish we didn’t.
-If you have ever seen jaws it was like that.
-I have never seen jaws but our boat was the shark and the driver basically ran over the dolphins in the pursuit of seeing them.
+If you have ever seen Jaws- it was like that.
+I have never seen Jaws but our boat was the shark and the driver basically ran over the dolphins in pursuit of seeing them.
 There were probably 20 other boats that were doing the same thing.
 It was awful.

-OH and if you go to a neighboring town 10 kilometers away there is this cool water spa pool thing called Banjar hot springs.
+OH and if you go to a neighbouring town 10 kilometres away there is this cool water spa pool thing called Banjar hot springs.
 If you go, make sure to arrange a ride back because there are no taxis in the area.
-For us, after waiting for ages randomly this guy pulled up in an unmarked van.
+After waiting for ages randomly this guy pulled up in an unmarked van.
 He didn’t even have any ice cream but we eagerly got in.
 There was no bottom really to the vehicle so my feet practically dangled onto the road below.
 It was exhilarating.

 We travelled to a different country and may have gotten emotionally scarred in the pursuit of savings but it was well worth it.

-Above: We brought our cozy 2 person tent with us from Canada but we needed to buy a secondary Kmart tent to house our stuff.
+Above: We brought our cosy 2 person tent with us from Canada but we needed to buy a secondary Kmart tent to house our stuff.